 - Follow-up when you say you will and keep doing so until the lead either converts to business or it becomes clear that no business will be forthcoming.
 This could be a long gestation or short dependent on your type of business and also the cost of sale

 - Make sure you work with your telemarketer to brief them on the outcome so the loop is closed and so they learn from your face to face experience

 10. Build momentum

 Things don’t happen overnight in business development.
 This is true regardless of which channel you use.
 Don’t expect instant results.
-You need to give it at least three months, if not longer, to judge whether the calibre of meetings is appropriate.
+You need to give it at least three months if not longer, to judge whether the caliber of meetings is appropriate.
 It could be that sales don’t flow for some time but you are seeing prospects you would not have seen otherwise and that could convert to business later.

-It’s important to manage your time but momentum means regular follow up calls post meeting and then on a quarterly or bi-annual basis based on what you agree with the prospect.
+It’s important to manage your time but momentum means regular follow-up calls post-meeting and then on a quarterly or bi-annual basis based on what you agree with the prospect.
 Make sure you plug this into an electronic task list or calendar.
 Ideally, this should be on your CRM.
-Remember that the follow up calls represent your business development pipeline and this is one of the most valuable assets in your business.
+Remember that the follow-up calls represent your business development pipeline and this is one of the most valuable assets in your business.